Eric Matthews (serial killer)

-Eric Dawon Matthews (born May 3, 1974) is an American serial killer and rapist who killed two of his ex-girlfriends in Indiana in 1994, followed by his wife and stepson in Louisiana in 1998.
+Eric Matthews (born May 3, 1974) is an American serial killer and rapist who killed two of his ex-girlfriends in Indiana in 1994, followed by his wife and stepson in Louisiana in 1998.
 Additionally linked to two rapes while on the run, he was arrested and put on trial after years of delay, where he was found guilty and sentenced to life imprisonment.

 Early life

 Little is known about Matthews' upbringing.
 Born in Indianapolis on May 3, 1974, his troubles began as early as age 3, when one of his uncles began molesting him.
 In the ensuing years, he constantly got in trouble with police due to small-time crimes, but could not be prosecuted due to his young age.
 In an attempt to help him, he was first sent to a mental hospital at age 9, and for a few years was shuffled between various institutions in Michigan, Chicago and Arizona.
 At age 10, he was convicted of raping a 35-year-old staff worker at one of the hospitals he was interned in.
 However, despite his violent record, Matthews was released and returned to Indianapolis, graduating from Lawrence Central High School.
-He was known as a charming, but very violent, character, who nonetheless had no trouble maintaining relationships with women.
+He was known as a charming, but very violent character, who nonetheless had no trouble maintaining relationships with women.